OhziiiLov3/Slackoff-Hackathon/README.md

 - You will be working in teams of (3 developers) Show us what you've got!

 ## CORE REQUIREMENTS
-You and your Team will be building a User Management site.
+You and your Team will be building a Employee Management site.
 You will NOT be replicating the site _Your application must include the following:_
 - Minimum ONE database model
 - Full CRUD throughout your resources.
 (Not every resource needs every CRUD functionality, but all of CRUD must be demonstrated.)